 Call Karin and ask about all the horses for sale at Brek-n-Ridge Farm.
 We are offering for sale our lesson horses.
 We know these horses and their capabilities.
 We can help you match your buyer’s to our horses.
 These prices include commissions.
 All offers and 501-C-3 organizations donations considered.

 Aged (but not too old) Morgan gelding.
 15.1 hh.
 Very experienced show horse.

 He has competed in many equestrian disciplines and he has taken his riders into the winners circles.
 Would make an excellent school master for low level dressage rider.
 Sweet, excellent stable manners, loads easily and is quiet arriving at the show arena.
-Owner away in college.
-Asking $10,000.
+Asking $15,000.

 Born July 10, 2000.
 Annie’s sire was a stallion named BOXCARJACK and her dam was a mare named LTJ Littlestrawberry.
 Registered by the Pinto Horse Association of America, Annie stands 13 hh and easily carries adults and tall children.
 She is our advanced lesson horse.